UrbanLinks/AssetManagement/docs/AM Steps/ResidualLife.md

 Microsoft Excel's **Solver** tool can be used to find the best-fit equation for a given dataset by minimizing the sum of squared errors.
 The main steps are as follows:

-1. **Define the $$k_0$$ Coefficient**: Set aside a single cell in the spreadsheet to hold the value of the $$k_0$$ coefficient.
+1. **Define the k Coefficient**: Set aside a single cell in the spreadsheet to hold the value of the `k` coefficient.
 If your equation has more coefficients, set one cell for each.
 At this points you should provide an initial guess of the value of each coefficient.

 2. **Create Predicted Values**: Assuming you already have the input data in a spreadsheet, add a column next to your existing data for the target (in this case, "N_predicted", predicted number of breaks).
 Insert the formula, e.g., `N = k * Age`, where `k` is the coefficient assumed in the first step and Age is the actual age from the dataset.